MayorMono/SocialDistance-1.15.2/README.md

 # SocialDistance for Minecraft Bukkit 1.15.2
-A plugin that forces players to practice social distance amongst themselves, as well as animals and monsters
+A plugin that forces players to practice social distance amongst themselves, as well as animals and monsters.
+When a player violates social distancing rules, they will be given the Wither potion effect with a set amplifier for a set amount of time.

 **Commands**
 * /penable: initiates a pandemic